taylorfergusson/covid-analysis/README.md

 ## Credits

-- CSV data sourced from Government of Canada Open Data.
+CSV data sourced from Government of Canada.

 ## Contact